lubomirkamensky/lubolab/content/post/building-sensor-network-bc.md

 sudo systemctl start influxdb
 ```

-###### Integration
+##### Integration
-Third layer combines data from various sources to put information into context.
-This is still domain of relational SQL database like MySQL.
+The third layer combines data from various sources to put information into context.
+This is still the domain of relational SQL database like MySQL.
 Let's skip this layer for now.

-###### Machine learning
+##### Machine learning
 Forth layer is recognizing new or defined patterns processing selected dataset from whatever layer below.
 Python machine learning library [scikit-learn](http://scikit-learn.org/) can be used here.
 Let's skip this layer for now.

-###### Reporting, Alarms, Management
+##### Reporting, Alarms, Management
 Any of the  layers below can directly feed some reporting tool or an alarm.
 Here are unlimited options.

 #### How to make it all work

-Let's start on the development machine where the bcf toll is already installed.
+Let's start with the development machine where the bcf tool is already installed.

 ##### Update firmware in BigCLown modules